Appleton nursing home managing to keep its residents safe

 While some care facilities are being hit hard by COVID-19, Brewster Village is managing to escape this pandemic.

-Neuman says, “Brewster Village is very fortunate and do not have any cases for villagers or team members.”
+“Brewster Village is very fortunate and do not have any cases for villagers or team members,” Neuman says.

 Brewster Village is a facility run by Outagamie County and maintains a strict regime to prevent infection.